Thursday, June 30, 2011

 I broke her heart pet, after the ball.

-When we perform it now, as part of our “Greatest Hits of the 19th and 20th Century” program, although the song is quite lengthy, audiences stay with us to the end because the tune – especially that of the chorus -- is extremely catchy.
-There is a sharp divide among audience members, however, when it come to lyrics-listening on this one.
-Those who have been paying attention give us “ah-ha” smiles during the last verse while those who zoned out sometime after the first chorus give us only vacant ones.
-This is a powerful contrast to the song’s official debut (during the actual debut, the singer forgot his lines!)which composer Charles K. Harris memorialized in his memoir:
+When we perform "After the Ball," an integral part of our “Greatest Hits of the 19th and 20th Century” program, our audiences remain with us to the end, perhaps because the tune – especially that of the chorus -- is extremely catchy.
+There is a sharp divide among audience members, however, when it comes to lyric-listening on this one.
+Those who have been paying attention give us “ah-ha” smiles during the last verse while those who zoned out sometime after the first chorus present vacant ones.
+This is a powerful contrast to the song’s official debut, which composer Charles K. Harris memorialized in his memoir:

 “[Libbey] went through the second verse and chorus, and again complete silence reigned.
 I was making ready to bolt, but my friends . . . held me tightly by the arms.
 Then came the third verse and chorus.
-For a full minute (really??) the audience remained quiet, and then broke lose with applause . . .
-The entire audience arose and, standing, wildly applauded for five minutes” (again, really??).
-Harris may have exaggerated the time involved but there was no exaggerating the cold hard facts of five million copies sold.
-He never again would write something so wildly popular.
+For a full minute [really??] the audience remained quiet, and then broke loose with applause . . .
+The entire audience arose and, standing, wildly applauded for five minutes” [again, seriously??].

 Thursday, June 2, 2011